gogo2464/cryptatools-rs/docs/src/chapter_2/Reversing/1-caesar_shellcode_cryptanalysis_attack.md

-## Use cryptanalysis attack method against a caesar encryption shellcode shellcode for Malware analysis with cryptatools and radare2 rust bindings (r2pipe)
+## Use cryptanalysis attack method against a caesar encryption shellcode for Malware analysis with cryptatools and radare2 rust bindings (r2pipe)

 ### 1-Introduction